BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.6 - 16 Jun 2020 =
+* Fixed the Moderator field visibility base on the value of the option `Frontend Moderators Role`.

 = 1.4.5 - 15 May 2020 =
 * Update freemius loader and requirement message.
 * Added option to accept or reject a post send for moderation from the frontend.